Kadam-Kshitij/LearnCpp/Readme.md

 const lvalue reference can bind to modifiable lvalue, non modifiable lvalue and rvalues.<br>
 bind a temporary object to a const lvalue reference increases the lifespan of temporary object to match lefespan of the refernce.<br>
 Lvalue references to const can even bind to values of a different type, so long as those values can be implicitly converted to the reference type.
 Binds to temporary object.<br>
+The same applies when passing as reference to a function.<br>
+TODO - string_view, constexpr reference.

 ```cpp
     int& ref;			// CTE